AdamKorp/Wazuh-Mikrotik-Integration/README.md

 <p>
   <br>
     </p>
 All done!
 Wazuh and MikroTik are now integrated.
-Wazuh will effectively communicate with MikroTik to recognize potentially malicious login attempts and quarantine IP addresses with a bad reputation.
+Wazuh will effectively communicate with MikroTik to recognise potentially malicious login attempts and quarantine IP addresses with a bad reputation.